s3ansh33p/ATR-Writeups/2024/narrative/guess_the_murderer/README.md

 Findings:
 - Was not credited for contributions to Brainsave
 - Brainsave code contained critical bugs
-- Attempted to cover up code after Justine’s death
+- Attempted to cover up code after Justine's death

 ### Summary

-It was the Brainsave tech, installed in Justine’s head by the scientist, that caused Justine’s untimely demise.
+It was the Brainsave tech, installed in Justine's head by the scientist, that caused Justine's untimely demise.

 Dr. Alan Curing inadvertently caused the CEO's death.
 While testing a new feature in the Brainsave source code, a critical bug went unnoticed, leading to a fatal malfunction during a demonstration with Justine.
 Devastated by the unintended consequences of his work, Alan had desperately tried to cover up his mistake, but the truth has finally come to light.